jenabaivab/setup-guides/slate.md

 #### 🚀 Advanced Components

 **✓ Portfolio-Level Risk Insights**
-RPM enables sponsors to view risks across multiple companies, identifying trends and priority areas.
+RPM gives sponsors and oversight teams visibility into risk patterns across multiple entities.
+Rather than logging risks in isolation, firms can use this aggregated view to identify systemic issues—e.g., repeated findings in cloud misconfiguration or access control.
-Use this to set governance themes—like MFA enforcement, third-party due diligence, or endpoint visibility—and coordinate responses across entities.
+This allows for coordinated remediation campaigns, unified control objectives, or new policy requirements at the sponsor level.
+In practice, it means not just fixing one firm’s MFA—but raising the bar across the portfolio.

 > Example: A recurring "Vendor Risk" tag across PortCos prompts a sponsor to launch a central initiative on third-party security questionnaires.

 ---

-**✓ Linking Risks to Controls or Business Units** Firms can associate risks with control categories (e.g., access control, data protection) or departments.
+**✓ Linking Risks to Controls or Business Units** Risks don’t exist in a vacuum—they impact systems, departments, or controls.
+Linking each risk to a control category (e.g., “Data Protection” or “Logging and Monitoring”) or business unit (e.g., “Finance”, “IT”, “HR”) makes it easier to triage, assign, and report.
-This enhances traceability and allows for targeted remediation during internal reviews or compliance audits.
+This linkage also simplifies control testing, audit prep, and thematic reviews.
+A compliance officer can filter for all “IAM-related” risks in “Customer Operations” and confirm resolution before the next SOC 2 audit.

 > Example: A risk tagged under “IAM Controls” and “Finance Department” signals who needs to act—and why.

 ---

 **✓ Custom Views for Board or Audit Committees**
-Use filters to generate risk views that are tailored to leadership conversations.
+Use filters to surface risks relevant to leadership, avoiding granular clutter.
+RPM allows users to build filtered dashboards based on priority, department, regulatory impact, or resolution status.
-Create dashboards that surface risks by urgency, business impact, or compliance relevance.
-This simplifies reporting and reinforces oversight.
+Set up saved views like “All Past Due High-Risk Items” or “Risks Tagged as DORA-Relevant” to support monthly committee meetings.
+This transforms RPM into an executive-friendly reporting tool—not just an operational backend.

 > *Screenshot suggestion: Filtered dashboard with tags like “Board Oversight”, “ISO”, and “Past Due.”*